Moral Inquiries on the Situation of Man and of Brutes: Summary

-Philosophical reflections follow, where Gompertz introduces moral axioms and theorems, including those on personal identity, punishment, and future existence for animals.
-He argues that reason supports the idea of animals having similar moral rights to humans, challenging conventional ideas of human superiority.
+The work then sets out moral axioms and theorems on topics including personal identity, punishment, and future existence.
+Gompertz argues that reason supports the view that animals have moral rights comparable to those of humans, and rejects conventional claims of human superiority.

-Next, Gompertz presents a dialogue debating the morality of slaughtering animals for food, critiquing widely accepted practices and raising concerns about humane treatment.
-He argues that consuming milk, eggs, and other animal products is exploitative, advocating for a vegan lifestyle.
-He also extends his critique to the use of animal products like leather, silk, and wool, questioning the morality of benefiting from substances obtained through harm.
-He also discusses the ethical use of vegetables, arguing that a plant-based diet is more consistent with moral principles.
+A later section uses dialogue to examine the morality of killing animals for food.
+Gompertz criticises slaughter and argues against the use of milk, eggs, and other animal products.
+He also objects to the use of leather, silk, and wool, and argues that a plant-based diet is more consistent with moral principle.

-Gompertz questions the morality of using horses for labour, arguing that such practices are based on human selfishness rather than necessity.
-He compares these actions to broader societal exploitation, insisting that reason and conscience should guide treatment of animals.
+Gompertz also questions the use of horses for labour, arguing that it is based on human convenience rather than necessity.
+He compares this with other forms of exploitation and presents reason and conscience as the proper guides for the treatment of animals.